|To the Congress of the United States,

 In 2011, an estimated 230,480 new cases of invasive breast cancer were expected to be diagnosed in women in the U.S., along with 57,650 new cases of non-invasive (in situ) breast cancer as estimated by the American Cancer Society.
 New cases for HG are unknown at this point because they are not being tracked and/or being misdiagnosed.
 Once the true facts and figures are properly calculated, the impact HG has on families worldwide will be astonishing.

 Scientists working to discover new treatments for medical conditions and cures should not be made to compete for limited research funding.
 Scientists must feel encouraged to develop HG research as well.
 Both breast cancer and HG research funding must continue to grow.
-Breast cancer and HG patients, equal in number, should receive equal and adequate funding and promotion.
+Breast cancer and HG patients, are similar in number and should receive adequate funding and promotion.

 We, the undersigned, call on the Congress of the United States to make HG research a national public health priority.
 Specifically, we ask the members of Congress to ensure that promotion and funding for HG research is, at all times, comparable to levels allocated for breast cancer and other diseases funded for the public health.

-It is theorized that HG is genetic and can be passed from mother to child.
-This explains the explosive numbers of ER visits up from 68,000 in 1996 to 300,000 in 2008.
+It is theorized that HG is genetic and may be passed from mother to child.
+This explains the explosive numbers of ER and hospital visits up from 68,000 in 1996 to approximately 300,000 in 2008.
 However, due to the lack of research, no one knows for sure.
-Much needed research has yet to be done on the subject of HG to confirm or deny any such findings.
+Much needed research has yet to be done on the subject of HG to confirm or deny any such findings and how many there are to date.
 USC and UCLA are awaiting funding for research at this time.
-The Ayden Rae Foundation and its supporters are doing all they can at this time to fund such research and more in aiding the fight for a cause and cure for HG http://www.aydenraefoundation.org/.
+The Ayden Rae Foundation and its supporters are doing all they can with limited funding to aid such research and support the challenges in finding a cause and cure for HG http://www.aydenraefoundation.org/.

 FACT: 1 in every 3 Hyperemesis Gravidarum pregnancies does not result in a live birth.
 By making Hyperemesis Gravidarum a National Priority, the United States can lead the way in identifying a cause and a cure for a disorder that claims innocent lives and destroys families.